Lump in the Cheek After Wisdom Teeth Removal: Should You Worry?

 - Pus is oozing from or near the extraction site.

-- A lingering bad taste or persistent bad breath.
+- A persistent bad breath and taste.

-- Symptoms intensifying over time rather than improving.
+- Symptoms getting worse rather than improving.

 How is Infection After Wisdom Tooth Removal Treated?